stavkl/linguistics-for-nlp/_posts/2020-09-21-getting-the-life.md

 This is absolutely crucial for the analysis of Hebrew, which has many bound morphemes that carry their own POS-tag.

 **Trivia break!**
-There is a **single** concept/meaning for which the relevant morpheme is **bound in English** and **free in Hebrew**?
-Really, this happens only once.
+There is a **single** concept/meaning for which there's a **bound morpheme in English** and a **free morpheme in Hebrew**, can you find it?
 Hint in the comments.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2OTE4OTA2NDQsMjA1NTE0MDk1OCwtOD
+eyJoaXN0b3J5IjpbLTczNjM4NTExOSwyMDU1MTQwOTU4LC04NT
-U0ODA5NTMsNTYxNzM2ODI5LDEyNzcxNDA4MDNdfQ==
+Q4MDk1Myw1NjE3MzY4MjksMTI3NzE0MDgwM119
 -->